 WEDNESDAY, JULY 20, 2016 DAY 239 (totally true)

-Today is our final day on the Amaviola river ship.
-We’ve got to make it good.
+Today is our final day on the Amaviola river ship, still celebrating Sydney and Piper’s birthday… we’ve got to make it good!

 Horses and Goulash:

 We got off the ship early again, to visit the Hungary Central Market (cool) and then take a bus for an hour out to the Lazar Equestrian Park.
 We got to the park at around 10:00, formed groups at the entrance, then went off to make goulash, an East European meat soup.
-I could read the recipe easily, but figuring out which was the paprika and which was the garlic was a disaster.
+I could understand the recipe easily even though it was Hungarian, but figuring out which was the paprika and which was the garlic was a disaster.
 Fortunately, we worked in groups, so there were some people who could tell me which spice was which.

-After stirring the goulash over the open fire, I got kind of bored (a major hazard of being on a big trip), and most of the kids were playing on the playground’s zip line, so I went over to the playground.
+After stirring the goulash over the open fire, I got kind of bored (a major hazard of being on a big trip), and a bunch of kids were playing on the playground’s zip line, so I went over to the playground.

 After a while, they called us over to come watch a horse show.
 The first guy rode a horse.
 The second guy rode a horse.
 The THIRD guy rode a horse.
 The fourth was a kid who rode a pony (or whatever you call a juvenile horse).
 They demonstrated how to crack a whip, then rode in a circle around the arena.